endrebak/ldetect/README.md

 ### Output:

 .pickle file with minima and various metrics for using uniform breakpoints, uniform breakpoints with local search, breakpoints with low-pass filter, and breakpoints with low-pass filter and local search.
-This file can be tweaked to remove all but the last algorithm in order to reduce total runtime.

 ## Step 5 - Extract minima from .pickle to .bed file